xuyenlinhHuynh/xuyenlinhHuynh/README.md

-- 👋 Hi, I’m Xuyen Linh Huynh
+- 👋 Hi, I’m Xuyen Linh Huynh, a second-year university student.
-- 👀 I’m interested in mathematics and IT
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently taking Bachelor of Cybersecurity in Macquarie University.
+- I'm interest in everything related to IT security, including some challenge such as CTF.
+- My contact detail: Through my [student email] (mailto:xuyenlinh.huynh@students.mq.edu.au)

 <!---
 xuyenlinhHuynh/xuyenlinhHuynh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.